trevorgk/gatsby-kilvo-org-netlify/src/pages/humour/for-all-you-gym-freaks-out-there.md

 ---
 templateKey: humour
 title: For all you Gym freaks out there!
+path: /humour/gym-freaks
 ---

 At the Gym: One man's story.

 If you read this without laughing out loud, there is something wrong with you.
 This is dedicated to everyone who ever attempted to get into a regular workout routine.